MohammadRayhan190720/react-app-2022/readme.md

 - so we can make component in src folder and make a folder like component and inside the folder we creat componentfile and use ( export deafult filename) so that we use the file anywhere
 - we inport the component file in index.js so that we can use it
 - make very simple we make a file App.js and all work in there and Import the file form index.js

+###  Props and destructuring
+- if i want to pass value in component then use props